 - Eating disorder-specific training to understand the signs and impacts

-- At least two years’ experience in clinical practice or dietetics
+- At least two years’ experience in clinical mental health practice or dietetic practice

-- Have clinical supervision for their eating disorder practice to support their ongoing development
+- Receive clinical supervision for their eating disorder practice to support their ongoing professional development

-- Sustain 15 hours of professional development in eating disorders each time they renew their Credential
+- Complete 15 hours of additional professional development in eating disorders per year

-All Credentialed Eating Disorder Clinicians have been through an application process, managed by ANZAED, which includes providing written evidence for the above criteria.
+All Credentialed Eating Disorder Clinicians have been through an application process, managed by ANZAED, which includes providing evidence of meeting the above criteria.

 The purpose of this online platform is to help you find and connect with credentialed clinicians who have the appropriate knowledge and experience to treat eating disorders – that way you can get the help you need sooner.

 To find a credentialed mental health professional or dietitian in your local area, visit our Find a Treatment Provider page.
-You can also check out their profile to learn more about the skills and expertise they have, to work out whether they might be the right fit for you.
+You can also check out their profile to learn more about their skills and expertise, to work out whether they might be the right fit for you.